 Booking Too Much, Too Far in Advance

-These people overbooked their trips in an effort to see everything everywhere, allowing no flexibility to rest and/or take more time in a particularly magical place.
+These people overbooked their trips to see everything everywhere, allowing no flexibility to rest and/or take more time in a particularly magical place.

 Had other factors (to be divulged later on) not been in play, I might have been able to bear – enjoy, even – this accommodation in Panajachel.
 But as it turned out, it was the final straw pushing us to cancel the entire trip.
 Problem was, we were at the mercy of a hefty cancellation policy, and despite staying only two of the eight booked weeks, we had to pay for four weeks.

-WHAT I LEARNED: I already knew what I learned; it was simply an unsavoury reminder.
-Unless you’re absolutely sure of a destination and/or specific accommodation, leave your schedule open.
+WHAT I LEARNED: I already knew what I learned; it was simply an unsavory reminder.
+Unless you’re sure of a destination and/or specific accommodation, leave your schedule open.
 Book the first few days, even a week or two.
 But not two months, sight unseen.

 The problem is, it’s a very fine line, the other side of the equation entailing getting stuck paying a last-minute premium to stay somewhere you want to spend some time but didn’t book in advance, or worse yet no accommodation being available at all.
 A friend of mine ran into exactly that problem in Oaxaca Mexico during high season; after her pre-booked week, she wanted to extend but couldn’t.
 And when she searched for apartments, she had trouble finding something suitable/reasonably priced.

-My real problem?
-I didn’t have the energy to risk getting stuck somewhere without a plan.
-But you’ll read about that shortly.
+My real problem was not having the energy to risk getting stuck somewhere without a plan.
+But I’ll get to that in a minute.